TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Seo/Index.rst

 Hreflang Tags
 =============
- "hreflang" tags are now added automatically for multilanguage websites based on the one-tree principle.
+ "hreflang" tags are added automatically for multilanguage websites based on the one-tree principle.

 The href is relative as long as the domain is the same.
 If the domain differs the href becomes absolute.
 The x-default href is the first supported language.
 The value of "hreflang" is the one set in the sites module